nodejs/modules/doc/plan-for-new-modules-implementation.md

 * **Phase 3** improves user experience and extends the MVP.

   - At the completion of Phase 3, the new implementation’s experimental flag will be dropped.
 The goal is to “release” (drop the `--experimental-modules` flag) by when Node 12 starts LTS in October 2019.

+* **Phase 4** are items that were under development in earlier phases but weren’t finished when the new implementation’s experimental flag was dropped; these items may continue development after unflagging and potentially ship in later versions of Node.js.

 The effort is currently in **[Phase 3](#phase-3-path-to-stability-removing---experimental-modules-flag)**.